-Modern dairy Parlor Milking System, has vastly improved the strenuous activity of milking.
+The modern dairy Parlor Milking System has vastly improved the strenuous activity of milking.

 Most of the milking systems within a parlor are automatic as well.
 After cleaning the teet and placing the milking device on the animal, many have sensors that will, once milk flow has slowed, automatically remove from the animal.
 This eliminates a step entirely for the worker having only to get the process started while the parlor and the systems within take care of the rest.

-While the ideal of the small dairy farm is still alive and well, there are benefits to being part of a larger system which allows the use of the parlor system and free style barns.
+While the ideal of the small dairy farm is still alive and well, there are benefits to being part of a larger system that allows the use of the parlor system and freestyle barns.
 Not only is it physically easier on the farmer, but there is a support system there with fellow farmers that is not present with the small personal dairy farm.
-Overall the parlor system is an advancement in milking that will forever be a benefit to the farmer, not only in the ability to increase milk production and reduce bacteria, but also saving the body of the strenuous activity that milking without a parlor creates.
+Overall the parlor system is an advancement in milking that will forever be a benefit to the farmer, not only in the ability to increase milk production and reduce bacteria but also in saving the body of the strenuous activity that milking without a parlor creates.

 Farming is a hard and physical job, but one that most who choose the profession love doing.
 Using the parlor can help the farmer continue to do what he loves longer and with less possible pain in the body.
 That in itself is a benefit worth investing in.

 For our Udder health, Milk quality and Milking machine workshop >>press here